Serena Lederer: Art

+Paintings by Klimt in the Lederer collection included the aforementioned family portraits, Philosophy and Jurisprudence, the Beethoven Frieze, Schubert at the Piano, Water Serpents I, and Women Friends, among others.

 Nazi persecution

 The Lederer collection was confiscated from Serena in 1940 and she fled to Budapest, where she died three years later.
 The Gestapo transferred the collection to Immendorf Castle, but the castle was set on fire in May, 1945 so that it would not fall into the hands of the Allies and some artworks in the collection were destroyed.
 However some of the artworks reappeared after the war.
-The Lederer's son Erich and his wife Elisabeth took refuge in Switzerland.
+The Lederers' son Erich and his wife Elisabeth took refuge in Switzerland.

+In order to avoid Nazi persecution, Lederer's daughter, Elisabeth, claimed she was the biological daughter of Lederer and Klimt, which Lederer signed an affidavit to verify.
+This allowed Elisabeth to remain in Vienna before dying of natural causes in 1944.

 Restitution claims for looted art

-After the war, 459 works by Gustav Klimt and 77 by Egon Schiele were returned to the Lederers, however most of the artworks were not found.
-Works that were recovered, however, could not be moved out of Austria, which forbade the Lederer family from exporting Klimt's masterpiece "Beethoven Frieze" to Switzerland.
-In 2018, the Lederer heirs went to court in Switzerland to attempt to oblige a Swiss art dealer Galerie Kornfeld to answer questions about artworks from the Lederer collection that had reappeared after the war with Wolfgang, Hildebrand et Cornelius Gurlitt.
+After the war, 459 works by Gustav Klimt and 77 by Egon Schiele were returned to the Lederers, however, most of the artworks were not found.
+Works that were recovered, however, could not be moved out of Austria, which forbade the Lederer family from exporting Klimt's masterpiece Beethoven Frieze to Switzerland.
+In 2018, the Lederer heirs went to court in Switzerland to attempt to oblige the Swiss art dealer Galerie Kornfeld to answer questions about artworks from the Lederer collection that had reappeared after the war with Wolfgang, Hildebrand and Cornelius Gurlitt.
 Also in 2018, it was discovered that Austrian authorities had restituted one of the Lederer's Klimts, Apple Tree II, to the wrong family. because an investigation by the Art Restitution Advisory Board that mistakenly confused the Klimt with a different painting.